On the choice of beam polarization in $e^+e^-\to ZZ/Z\gamma$ and anomalous triple gauge-boson couplings: Introduction

 \section{Introduction}

-Gauge boson sector in the Standard Model (SM) remains uncharted even after the discovery of Higgs boson~\cite{Chatrchyan:2012xdj} at LHC.
-Gauge boson self couplings (trilinear and quartic), gauge boson couplings to Higgs, Higgs self couplings, which are the key area to understand the Electro Weak Symmetry Breaking (EWSB), have no precise measurements and need serious attention.
-Future International Linear Collider (ILC)~\cite{Djouadi:2007ik,Baer:2013cma, Behnke:2013xla} will be a precision testing machine~\cite{MoortgatPick:2005cw} which will have the possibility of having polarized initial beams.
-Two type of polarization, namely longitudinal and transverse, for both initial beams ($e^-$ and $e^+$) will play an important role in precise measurement of various parameters, like coupling among gauge boson, Higgs coupling to top quark, Higgs coupling to gauge boson.
+The gauge boson sector in the Standard Model (SM) remains uncharted even after the discovery of Higgs boson~\cite{Chatrchyan:2012xdj} at LHC.
+Of the gauge-boson self couplings (trilinear and quartic), the gauge boson couplings to Higgs, the Higgs self couplings, which are the key to understand Electro Weak Symmetry Breaking (EWSB), there have no precise measurements and they need serious attention.
+The future International Linear Collider (ILC)~\cite{Djouadi:2007ik,Baer:2013cma, Behnke:2013xla} will be a precision testing machine~\cite{MoortgatPick:2005cw} which will have the possibility of polarized initial beams.
+Two types of polarization, namely longitudinal and transverse, for both initial beams ($e^-$ and $e^+$) will play an important role in precise measurement of various parameters, like the coupling among gauge bosons, Higgs coupling to the top quark, and Higgs coupling to the gauge boson.
 Beam polarization has the ability to enhance the relevant signal to background ratio along with the sensitivity of observables~\cite{MoortgatPick:2005cw,Andreev:2012cj,Ananthanarayan:2010bt, Osland:2009dp,Pankov:2005kd}.
-It can also be used to separate CP-violating couplings from CP-conversing one~\cite{MoortgatPick:2005cw, Kittel:2011rk,Dreiner:2010ib,Bartl:2007qy,Rao:2006hn,Bartl:2005uh,Czyz:1988yt, Choudhury:1994nt,Ananthanarayan:2004eb,Ananthanarayan:2011fr,Ananthanarayan:2003wi} if CP-violation is present in the nature.
-These potentials of the beam polarizations has been explored, for example, to study $\tau$ polarization~\cite{Dreiner:2010ib}, top quark polarization~\cite{Groote:2010zf} and its anomalous couplings~\cite{Amjad:2015mma}, littlest Higgs model~\cite{Ananthanarayan:2009dw}, $WWV$ couplings~\cite{Ananthanarayan:2011ga,Andreev:2012cj,Ananthanarayan:2010bt}, Higgs couplings to gauge bosons ~\cite{Kumar:2015eea,Rindani:2010pi, Biswal:2009ar,Rindani:2009pb}.
+It can also be used to separate CP-violating couplings from a CP-conversing one~\cite{MoortgatPick:2005cw, Kittel:2011rk,Dreiner:2010ib,Bartl:2007qy,Rao:2006hn,Bartl:2005uh,Czyz:1988yt, Choudhury:1994nt,Ananthanarayan:2004eb,Ananthanarayan:2011fr,Ananthanarayan:2003wi} if CP-violation is present in Nature.
+These potentials of the beam polarizations have been explored, for example, to study $\tau$ polarization~\cite{Dreiner:2010ib}, top quark polarization~\cite{Groote:2010zf} and its anomalous couplings~\cite{Amjad:2015mma}, littlest Higgs model~\cite{Ananthanarayan:2009dw}, $WWV$ couplings~\cite{Ananthanarayan:2011ga,Andreev:2012cj,Ananthanarayan:2010bt}, Higgs couplings to gauge bosons~\cite{Kumar:2015eea,Rindani:2010pi, Biswal:2009ar,Rindani:2009pb}.